Football in China

 The TEDA Football Stadium before a football match in 2023.

-Football in China is administered by the Chinese Football Association.
+Football in the People's Republic of China is administered by the Chinese Football Association.
 It does not include Hong Kong and Macau.
-In 2018, 21% of Chinese people said that basketball is their favourite sport, followed by association football with 17%.
-In recent years, the popularity of association football grew harder than the popularity of basketball.
-22% of Chinese people called basketball their favourite sport in 2022, followed by 21% for association football.
+Recently, the popularity of association football grew faster than the popularity of basketball.
+In 2018, 21% of Chinese people said that basketball is their favorite sport, compared to 17% for association football.
+The same figures were 22% and 21%, respectively, in 2022.